Ap13ayush/orange-Hrm/README.md

 6. **Meaningful Logging** - Console output for debugging
 7. **Test Organization** - Groups and priorities
 8. **Data-Driven Approach** - Reusable test logic

-## Contributing

-This is a demonstration project for automated testing capabilities.

-## Author

-Developed as part of Masai School Web Automation Challenge

-## License

-This project is for educational purposes.

----

-**Last Updated:** November 3, 2025
-**Version:** 1.0.0